 Whether you plan to embark on a long or short term therapeutic journey, the relationship between therapist and client is key.
 Between you and I, our aim will be to develop a strong working relationship and sense of togetherness.
 You'll be able to trust that I can treat your issues and concerns with compassion, sensativity and understanding whilst exploring potentially difficult or painful areas of your life.

 If you are a university student or a parent looking for additional help for your child at school GCSE or A-Level, then private mentoring could be useful for you too.

-There are times when we can ignore projects for similar reasons; become too embarrassed to ask for help when we think we should know better; become distracted by the demands of University life or that much longed-for last year at school; become overwhelmed by the amount of coursework on our hands; not know how to get the best out of the time that is available to us or simply get hit by the unpredictability of life that makes studying a secondary consideration, feeling lost as a result, not knowing how to get back on track.
+distracted by the demands or social aspects of student life; feeling overwhelmed by the amount of coursework to do; not knowing how to get the best out of the time that is available or simply get hit by the unpredictability of life that makes studying a secondary consideration.

 Private mentoring is aimed at all students that might need a little extra help understanding the process of education to enable them to get the best out of themselves and their studies.

 If you feel that mentoring could be a benefit, then please enquire for more information about how it could help you.
 Mentoring sessions last 60 minutes and like therapy, are scheduled weekly in order to build trust, regularity and familiarity.

 The length of the mentoring plan is entirely in your hands however I would recommend a minimum of 6 sessions to allow the process of mentoring to develop well enough.
 If you have any questions about mentoring please get in touch to see how it might work best for you or your child.

 Embarking on couples therapy can often feel like the last resort.